miciek/miciek.github.io/_drafts/reactive-ui-by-example.md

 ##Why Streams?
 When developing web applications, we need to deal with many different events flying around.
 User pressed something, new data came from the outside, timer went off and so on.
 Classic approach to this "event spaghetti" is to use callbacks.
 We don't like callbacks because they tend to form "callback hells".
 Nobody likes any kind of hell.

 In order to achieve sanity, we need to stop focusing on individual events and start thinking about streams of events.
 When the smallest notion we have is a stream, we can declaratively define what happens when something appears in this stream.
 We can transform our streams using map & filter functions.
-We can combine our data using merge & combine functions.
+We can combine our streams using merge & combine functions.

 ##Enough!
 Enter Snake!
 Let's create a web Snake game.
 This won't take long, I promise.
 About 100 lines of code and we are done!
-If you want to follow the steps that I am describing here, please checkout the [the empty snake project](https://github.com/miciek/web-snake-react-bacon/tree/workshop-init) and develop the game as you are reading!
+If you want to follow the steps that I am describing here, please checkout the [the empty snake project](https://github.com/miciek/web-snake-react-bacon/tree/workshop-init) and develop the game while you are reading!

 ### Vector
 In order to do anything productive, we need to create a Vector class which will hold our 2D positions and sizes.